 First year students reside at our 55th Street residence hall.
 We are able to guarantee housing to students who apply by the May 1 deadline.
 The assignment to a specific size room is based on the application date with the earliest applications being placed in the 4-person rooms, then the 5-person, and so on.
 For those who have selected roommates, we average the two (or more) application dates to determine one universal application date for the roommates.
 For example, if one student applied May 1 and the other applied May 10, their combined application date would be May 5.
 In years with a large incoming class, we may need to place first year students at Cooper Square.

 Transfer students are assigned to either 55th Street or Cooper Square depending on number of credits, age, and available space.
-They are placed based on application date and available space; we do our best to keep transfers in rooms together so their roommates are other transfer students, but at times transfers may be placed with returning MMC students or first year students.
+We do our best to keep transfers in rooms together so their roommates are other transfer students, but at times transfers may be placed with returning MMC students or first year students.
 We are able to guarantee housing to students who apply by the May 1 deadline.

 The majority of returning students live at Cooper Square, although a small group do live at 55th Street in RA apartments (see Living with an RA below).
 For returning students, we must receive both a housing application and the $500 non-refundable housing deposit to consider an application complete.
 We are generally able to provide housing for all returning students who participate in Fall Housing Selection (FHS) in the spring.
 Returning students who submit their complete application (deposit and application) after FHS will be assigned as space allows or added to the waitlist.
 Many continuing students choose their roommates/suitemates and rooms during our Fall Housing Selection process.
 Any returning student who does not participate in FHS or choose a roommate, but has submitted both the application and deposit, will be matched, as best as possible, based on the personal preferences on the housing application.